ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 A JWP is always in one of two forms: the issued form or the presented form.
 A structural difference between the two forms is the number of protected headers.
 An issued JWP has only one issuer protected header, while a presented JWP will have both the issuer protected header and an additional presentation protected header.
 Each protected header is a JSON object that is serialized as a UTF-8 encoded octet string.

-All JWP forms have one or more payloads; each payload is an octet string.
-The payloads are arranged in an array for which the ordering is preserved in all serializations.

-The JWP proof value is one or more octet strings that are only meant to be generated from and processed by the underlying JPA.
-Internally, the proof value may contain one or more cryptographic statements that are used to check the integrity protection of the header(s) and all payloads.
-Each of these statements may be a ZKP or a traditional cryptographic signature.
-The algorithm is responsible for how these statements are serialized into a single proof value.

 ## Issued Form {#issued-form}

 When a JWP is first created, it is always in the issued form.
 It will contain the issuer protected header along with all of the payloads.

-The issued form can only be confirmed by a holder as being correctly formed and protected.
-It is NOT to be verified directly or presented as-is to a verifier.
-The holder SHOULD treat an issued JWP as private and use appropriately protected storage.
+The issued form can be confirmed by a holder as being correctly formed and protected.
+It SHOULD NOT presented to a verifier.
+The holder SHOULD treat an issued JWP as private, and use appropriately protected storage.

 ### Issuer Protected Header